 Cumberland Island National Seashore

 Located in St. Mary's, Ga., Cumberland Island is Georgia's largest barrier island.
-Visit this area almost completely untouched by civilization and explore ruins of early wealthy settlers of the island.
+Visit this area almost completely untouched by civilization and explore the ruins of early wealthy settlers of the island.
 Enjoy pristine undisturbed beaches and catch a glimpse of wild horses that inhabit the island.
 This Georgia gem is worth the drive down the coast.

 You can learn how Georgia's fate was decided in 1742 when Spanish and British forces clashed on St. Simons Island.